simon-ritchie/apysc/docs_src/source/dblclick.md

 # Double click interface

-This page will explain the `dblclick` (double-click) interface.
+This page explains the `dblclick` (double-click) interface.

 ## What interface is this?

-The `dblclick` interface will bind the double-click event to any `DisplayObject` instance (e.g., `Sprite`, `Rectangle`, and so on).
-If you double-click on that instance, the registered handler function will be called.
+The `dblclick` interface binds the double-click event to any `DisplayObject` instance (e.g., `Sprite`\, `Rectangle`\, and so on).
+If you double-click on that instance, this interface calls the registered handler function.

 ## See also